sumit91188/ADSSpring2017/FinalProject/readme.md

 **Staging**

 [Stage_Classify_A](https://studio.azureml.net/Home/ViewWorkspaceCached/ae308c93a0db4b72bf3db66d7dd8ec34#Workspaces/Experiments/Experiment/ae308c93a0db4b72bf3db66d7dd8ec34.f-id.54c9eb809f2345beb9abb0009250f326/ViewExperiment) is a staginng experiment to find out the best model for the classification of coverage A.
-We have compared the Multiclass Neural Network, Multiclass Descision Jungle & Multiclass Descision Forest for the risk factor classification.
+We have compared the Multiclass Neural Network, Multiclass Decision Jungle & Multiclass Decision Forest for the risk factor classification.

 <img src ="extras/screenshots/Azure5.PNG" />

-Based on the below results we have decided to deploy the Multiclass descision jungle and create an API.
+Based on the below results we have decided to deploy the Multiclass decision jungle and create an API.

 <img src ="extras/screenshots/Azure6.PNG" />